AmElmo/sign_language_detector/Readme.md

 ## 1. 💽 Data collection

-We use a large-scale dataset for Word-Level American Sign Language: https://github.com/dxli94/WLASL
+We first considered a large-scale dataset for Word-Level American Sign Language: https://github.com/dxli94/WLASL - but since we used a reduced scope of 9 words to translate for this project, we generated our own dataset with our own videos.

-Does it have all the words needed???
+!!!
+Describe number of videos per words + nb of frames

+## 2. Training the LSTM neural network

+## 3. Evaluation and test in real time

+## 4. Convert model to Tensorflow JS